+The opioid epidemic has criminal justice implications as well.
 The National Center on Addiction and Substance Abuse found that of the 2.3 million U.S. inmates, 1.5 million suffer from substance abuse addiction and another 458,000 inmates either had histories of substance abuse, were under the influence of alcohol or other drugs at the time of committing their crimes; committed their offenses to get money to buy drugs; or were incarcerated for an alcohol or drug violation.
-Combined, the two groups make up 85 percent of the U.S. prison population, according to the report, "Behind Bars II, Substance
+Combined, the two groups make up 85 percent of the U.S. prison population, according to the report, "Behind Bars II, Substance Abuse and America's Prison Population."

-Abuse and America's Prison Population."
-The report also found that alcohol and other drugs are significant factors in all crimes, including 78 percent of violent crimes, 83 percent of property crimes and 77 percent of public order, immigration or weapons offenses as well as probation and parole violations.
+The report also found that alcohol and other drugs are significant factors in all crimes, including 78 percent of violent crimes, 83 percent of property crimes and 77 percent of public order, immigration, or weapons offenses as well as probation and parole violations.
 Many individuals released from prison are prime candidates for Medication Assisted Treatment (MAT).

-MHAI supports access to comprehensive opioid addiction treatment programs which include access to counseling, detoxification, and medication assisted treatment (MAT) agents to provide comprehensive opioid addiction treatment plans for successful recovery outcomes.
-This treatment must be accessible in community-based treatment, child welfare, DOC, jails as well as probation and diversion, and in all ASAM levels of care.
+MHAI supports federal Comprehensive Opioid Recovery Centers and state Comprehensive Addiction Recovery Centers to provide access to comprehensive opioid addiction treatment programs which include access to counseling, detoxification, and all FDA approved medication assisted treatment (MAT) agents including long-acting injectable medications to provide comprehensive opioid addiction treatment plans for successful recovery outcomes.
+This treatment must be accessible in inpatient, residential, community-based treatment, child welfare, DOC, jails as well as probation and diversion, and in all ASAM levels of care.

-Opioid Treatment Centers must be integrated into the healthcare delivery system including use of assessments, treatment plans focused on abstinence if appropriate with periodic review, therapy, all available MATs based on clinical need and informed consent and required acceptance of Medicaid/HIP and insurance for services provided.
-MHAI will also support access to abuse deterrent formulations of opioid medications as a means to mitigate the initial abuse.
+Opioid Treatment Centers must be integrated into the healthcare delivery system, including use of assessments, treatment plans with periodic review, therapy, all available MATs based on clinical need and informed consent.
+OTPs and OBOTs must be required to accept third party payors for the cost of providing medication, including written billing, credit, Medicaid/HIP,Medicare and insurance for services provided.

+MHAI will also support access to abuse deterrent formulations of opioid medications to mitigate the initial opioid abuse.

-Funding to the state from pharma settlements should be targeted to addiction treatment, including Opioid Use Disorder and Alcohol Use Disorder.
+Funding to the state and localities from opioid pharma settlements should be targeted to addiction and co-occurring mental illness, prevention, education, and treatment, including Opioid Use Disorder and Alcohol Use Disorder, as well as cooccurring mental health prevention, education, and treatment.